-Sometime after 10pm, on a signal from the Queen, the dorgis – there are no corgis left – are led out and the ladies adjourn, leaving the Duke of Edinburgh to serve port or brandy to the men.
+Sometime after 10pm, on a signal from the Queen, the dorgis are led out and the ladies adjourn, leaving the Duke of Edinburgh to serve port or brandy to the men.

-On Christmas Day, the royals wake to find stockings filled with small gifts and fruit at the foot of their beds.
+On Christmas Day, the royals awake to find stockings filled with small gifts and fruit at the foot of their beds.

 Their walk to the morning service at the Church of St Mary Magdalene on the royal estate is a traditional event where they greet well-wishers.

-Back at the house, lunch is prepared by staff and served at 1pm.
-The menu includes a giant turkey reared at Sandringham.
+Back at the house, lunch is prepared by their staff and served at 1pm, and the royals indulge in a giant turkey, reared at Sandringham.

-The Queen sometimes quietly leaves the room and lets her family watch the national address by themselves, viewing it alone to see how it comes across.
+The Queen sometimes quietly leaves the room and lets her family watch the national address by themselves, as she views it alone to see how it comes across.